aleclagarde/tfg/README.md

 ├── data
 │ ├── image_dataset <- Dataset for the Computer Vision models' inference.
 │ ├── code_dataset.txt <- Dataset for the Code Generation models' inference.
-│ ├── imagenet1000_idx_to_labels.txt <- Dictionary that translates the ImageNet labels from numerical to string.
+│ ├── imagenet1000_idx_to_labels.txt <- Dictionary that translates the ImageNet labels from int to string.
 │ └── text_dataset.txt <- Dataset for the Text Generation models' inference.
 │
 │